Traditional hallucinogens include lysergic acid diethylamide (LSD), psilocybin, and mescaline. All are derived from natural products:

 Some people, especially long-term or repeat users (particularly of LSD), experience apparent drug effects long after they have stopped drug use.
 These recurrent episodes (flashbacks, hallucinogen persisting perception disorder) are usually visual illusions but can include distortions of virtually any sensation (including self-image or perceptions of time or space) and hallucinations.

 Flashbacks can be precipitated by use of marijuana, alcohol, or barbiturates or by stress or fatigue or can occur without apparent reason.
 Mechanisms are not known.
-Flashbacks tend to subside within 6 to 12 mo, but can recur for years.
+Flashbacks tend to subside within 6 to 12 months, but can recur for years.

-A quiet, calming environment with reassurance that the bizarre thoughts, visions, and sounds are due to the drug and will go away soon usually suffices.
+For acute intoxication from hallucinogens, a quiet, calming environment with reassurance that the bizarre thoughts, visions, and sounds are due to the drug and will go away soon usually suffices.
 Anxiolytics (eg, lorazepam, diazepam) may help reduce severe anxiety.

 Persistent psychotic states or other mental disorders require appropriate psychiatric care.
 Flashbacks that are transient or not unduly distressing to the patient require no special treatment.
 However, flashbacks associated with anxiety and depression may require anxiolytics as for acute adverse reactions.